Treadmill Workout Tips

 Incorporate intervals.

-Maybe you have heard about HIIT or the High-Intensity Interval Training and how effective it can be in stimulating your workouts and preventing you from hitting a fitness plateau.
+You may have heard about HIIT or High-Intensity Interval Training and its effectiveness in stimulating your workouts and preventing you from hitting a fitness plateau.
 In addition to that, alternating high-intensity exercises between recovery periods will allow you to reap the effects of longer workouts at a much shorter session.
 Well, you can also apply that to your treadmill workout.
 You can do this by alternating sprints between jogs and rest periods.

 Let the music get you through the workout.

-If there is one downside to treadmill workouts, it is the fact that it can get quite dull.
+If there is one downside to treadmill workouts, it is that they can get quite dull.
 When you are outdoors, the scenery and the people can keep you busy and entertained, but you will be watching the same scene day in and day out on the treadmill.

-To combat boredom, it is recommended that you listen to the most upbeat music that you have on your phone.
-Doing so will give you the boost you need to endure the long workout session.
+To combat boredom, it is recommended that you listen to the most upbeat music on your phone.
+Doing so will give you the boost you need to endure the long workout.

-Instead of counting your remaining exercise period in minutes, do it in songs.
-Instead of saying “I will run for a few more minutes”, say “I will run for a few more songs”.
+Do it in songs instead of counting your remaining exercise period in minutes.
+Instead of saying, "I will run for a few more minutes", say, "I will run for a few more songs".

 Try sidestepping.

-Well, you do not have to walk forward at all times on the treadmill.
-If you wish to maximize the muscles you are using during your treadmill session, try stepping sideways.
+Well, you do not always have to walk forward on the treadmill.
+Try stepping sideways if you wish to maximize your muscles during your treadmill session.
 Doing so can help engage your abs, obliques, calves, inner and outer thighs, and hips.
-It will not just assist you to lose weight—this simple move can help improve your strength and balance.
+It will not just assist you in losing weight—this simple move can help improve your strength and balance.

-As you learn to master the move, it will be easy for you to increase your workout's resistance and speed.
+As you learn to master the move, it will be easy to increase your workout's resistance and speed.
 If this is your first time doing it, it is recommended that you start at a slow pace.
-You have to make sure that you will invest an equal amount of time on your right side as you will do on your left.
+You must make sure that you invest an equal amount of time on your right side as you will on your left.

 Put your arms above your head.

 Yes, you will look funny when you do this, but there is one great reason why we are asking you to do so.
 This simple move can give your muscles a more significant challenge than the usual physique that you practice in your everyday walks.
-It can also get your heart rate up and make the workout a lot more productive.
+It can also increase your heart rate and make the workout much more productive.
 Make sure you do this while you are speed walking to make the most out of your sessions.

 Apply the 30-20-10 principle.

-If you are already feeling a bit bored with your treadmill sessions, you can inject some fun into it (and stimulate your muscles at the same time) by applying the 30-20-10 principle or by performing a 30-second jog, 20-second moderate run, and 10-second sprint.
+Suppose you are already feeling bored with your treadmill sessions.
+In that case, you can inject some fun into it (and stimulate your muscles simultaneously) by applying the 30-20-10 principle or performing a 30-second jog, 20-second moderate run, and 10-second sprint.
 This simple pattern can give your fat-burning mechanism the boost it needs.

-Yes, running on a treadmill can be as effective (or sometimes more productive) as running outdoors.
-You have to follow the simple hacks that we have mentioned above.
-And also, do not forget to buy the right treadmill.
+Running on a treadmill can be as effective (or sometimes more productive) as running outdoors.
+You have to follow the simple hacks mentioned above.
+Also, do not forget to buy the right treadmill.
 Make sure to read online treadmill reviews so you can find the machine that can help you achieve your fitness goals.

 Page Reference